Comedy-Drama/ 4 Men, 3 Women/ Full Length, Two Acts

 A subtly comic look at distrust and paranoia during the Cold War, with many contemporary parallels, The Great Algonquin was one of three winners in the 2011 West Virginia’s Writers Contest.

 About the Playwright: Linda Juanita Stockham is a cultural anthropologist/playwright.
 She received a B.A. in Anthropology from California State College San Bernardino and her Interdisciplinary M.A. in Anthropological Studies from California State University San Bernardino.
-She has had plays produced in New York City and Los Angeles, in various festivals and on the radio.
-She lives and works in San Bernardino, California.
+Her plays have been produced in New York, Los Angeles, and throughout the United States, as well as internationally.
+Now retired, she lives in California.

 The Great Algonquin awaits professional production.